nisanthc/bookstore/README.md

     1. Download MySQL using below URL https://dev.mysql.com/get/Downloads/MySQL-5.7/mysql-5.7.26-winx64.zip
     2. Extract the zip file (mysql-5.7.26-winx64)
-    3. Copy the mysql-5.7.26-winx64 into any drive C: or E:
+    3. Copy the mysql-5.7.26-winx64 into E:
-    4. Rename the folder to Mysql
+    4. Rename the folder mysql-5.7.26-winx64 to Mysql
-    5. Open command prompt and GoTO the Mysql/bin folder
+    5. Open command prompt and GoTO the E:/Mysql/bin folder
     6. Run the below commands to Start the Mysql
         1. mysqld --initialize-insecure
         2. mysqld --console
-        Note: Don't Close this cmd shell, because Mysql is running in console
+        **Note: Don't close this cmd shell, because Mysql is running in console**
     7. Open another command prompt and GoTo the Mysql/bin and run the below command to check
         1. mysql -u root --skip-password